BenMcGarry/AzureIoTLab/_docs/03data/sqldb.md

     ![SQL Database Data]({{ site.baseurl }}/img/sqldbdata.png)

 Now we have the data moving through Azure.
-We can now setup the PowerBI dashboard.
+We can now setup the Power BI dashboard.

 ## [Next]({{ site.baseurl }}/03data/powerbi)